-This type of breast augmentation is natural and provides a discreet size increase that many patients prefer.
+This type of fat transfer breast augmentation is natural and provides a discreet size increase that many patients prefer.
 This method is becoming more popular as some women no longer want it to be evident that they had ‘work done’ on their chests.

 Women often want the improvements to be subtle for various personal and professional reasons.
-For example, a successful businesswoman may wish to improve her figure, but breast implants might be too noticeable for her tastes.
+For example, a successful businesswoman may wish to improve her figure, but implants might be too noticeable for her tastes.

-This procedure also lets you sculpt a problem area by removing fat transferred into the breasts.
+A fat transfer augmentation also lets you sculpt a problem area by removing fat transferred into the breasts.

 If you’re interested in breast augmentation with fat grafting, below is essential information to consider.